-The on-line survey for the first panel of closed standard projects has included also a section related to "Contribution to macro-regional strategies" to collect qualitative information and data useful for EQs' answering.
-The feedback from the survey will be the main tool to answer to evaluation questions and it will be included in the Final Impact Evaluation (2023).
+The on-line survey has included also a section related to "Contribution to macro-regional strategies" to collect qualitative information and data useful for EQs' answering.
+The feedback from the survey will be the main tool to answer to evaluation questions.

-7.2 Contribution to EUSAIR macroregional strategy
+7.2.
+Contribution to EUSAIR macroregional strategy